sunisdown/faster_cpython/fat_python.rst

                  12 RETURN_VALUE

-This optimization is disabled by default because it changes the Python semantic.
+This optimization is disabled by default because it changes the Python
+semantic: if the copied builtin function is replacd in the middle of the function, the specialized bytecode still uses the old builtin function.

 Currently, astoptimizer is unable to guess if an instruction can modify builtins functions or not.
 For example, the optimization changes the behaviour of the following function::